 And in the course of a few lines of an email I went from absolutely no to a yes.
 I couldn’t believe it!
 Only God.
 Only He could change my heart in mere seconds.
 But I had one stipulation.

 “Ok, Julie.
 My answer is yes.
 But only if my elders and pastor agree.”

 I did what I usually do is try to consult with wisdom and my spiritual covering, so I shot off an email to my pastor and asked if he and others would pray.
 They always try to pray and listen to God’s leading and let me know.

 By this time I was mentally making the preparations to go even though it wasn’t for awhile yet.

 But then I got an email back from my pastor:

 “We have prayed and we do not feel the Lord’s peace for you to go.”

 This was the first time that this had ever happened.
 Always before it had been a green light.
+We had always heard the same thing.
 It took me by surprise.
+After my heart had finally and completely turned, and now this?
 I thought on it for a few weeks and then took a bold move.

 “Could you pray again?”
 I asked.

 My pastor agreed to pray again and went back to the Lord.
 Another week passed and I received another email from him.